aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 23. **Does the dataset identify any subpopulations (e.g. by age, gender)?** If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.

 	Yes.
 Both the Company and Person datasets aggregates all companies and people by their HQ country.

 24. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.

 	Yes.
-It is possible to identify individuals from both the Company and the Person Dataset, and also obtain their personal information such as name, birthdate, phone number, location, email address and social media identifiers.
+It is possible to identify individuals from both the Company and the Person Dataset, and also obtain their personal information such as name, birthdate, phone number, location, email address and social media identifiers.[6]

 25. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.